-At Parents Evening the parents receive a mini report of their child's achievements and targets.
+AtParents Evening the parents receive a mini report of their child's achievements and targets.
 Parents also receive an annual report that offers comments on each child's progress in each area of learning.
 It highlights the child's strengths and gives details of the child's general progress.
 Additional meetings are held between the parents and teacher in relation to any arising concerns.

-The aim is for the Reception children to have sound learning objectives using 'Formative Assessment', which may include, Traffic Lights, Thumbs Up, Whiteboards.
-The teacher carries out Continuous Assessment by use of ongoing observations, the e-profile, the Early Learning goals to track children's progress.
+The aim is for the Reception children to have sound learning objectives using 'Formative Assessment', which may include, WALT and WILF, Traffic Lights, Thumbs Up, Whiteboards.
+The teacher carries out Continuous Assessment by use of ongoing observations, the e-profile, the Early Learning goals and through the use of Learning Ladders that track children's progress.